crukci-bioinformatics/clarityclient/README.md

 Where the client is part of an EE container, the container will supply the JAXB implementation.

-JAXB version 3.x.x is for EE9, with its renaming of `javax.xml.bind` to `jakarta.xml.bind`, and is not suitable for this build of the Clarity client.
+JAXB version 3.x.x is for EE9, with its renaming of `jakarta.xml.bind` to `jakarta.xml.bind`, and is not suitable for this build of the Clarity client.
 Also the `com.sun.xml.bind:jaxb-impl` artifacts available in Maven won't work well with newer JREs.